Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Generalization to Multi-dimensional cases

-The generalization of Theorem~\ref{Theorem: Amplitude-oracle for piece-wise polynomial function} is not straightforward, and currently no efficient general algorithm exists for multi-dimensional functions.
-Quantum signal processing (QSP), which is the key tool in Theorem~\ref{Theorem: Amplitude-oracle for piece-wise polynomial function}, does not yet have a multi-dimensional extension (M-QSP) for arbitrary multivariate polynomials.
+The generalization of Thm.~\ref{Theorem: Amplitude-oracle for piece-wise polynomial function} is not straightforward, and currently no efficient general algorithm exists for multi-dimensional functions.
+Quantum signal processing (QSP), which is the key tool in Thm.~\ref{Theorem: Amplitude-oracle for piece-wise polynomial function}, does not yet have a multi-dimensional extension (M-QSP) for arbitrary multivariate polynomials.
 The recent work~\cite{rossi2022multivariable} highlights the major challenges in this direction.

 Due to this limitation, we restrict our attention to a less general class of functions.
 Specifically, if the function is separable: